canonical/ubuntu-security-documentation/security-features/platform-protections/devices.rst

 (DMA) attacks.

 The bolt daemon (``boltd``) runs as a system service and manages Thunderbolt device authorization using the kernel's Thunderbolt security levels.
-When a new Thunderbolt device is connected, bolt can automatically authorize trusted devices or prompt the user for authorization decisions, depending on the configured security policy.
+When a new Thunderbolt device is connected, ``bolt`` can automatically authorize trusted devices or prompt the user for authorization decisions, depending on the configured security policy.

 Bolt stores device information and policies in ``/var/lib/boltd/`` and integrates seamlessly with desktop environments through D-Bus interfaces.
-GNOME Settings and other desktop applications can interact with bolt to provide user-friendly device management interfaces.
+GNOME Settings and other desktop applications can interact with ``bolt`` to provide user-friendly device management interfaces.

-Security Levels
+Security levels
 ---------------

 Bolt supports multiple Thunderbolt security levels that determine how devices are handled: